SofianeHamlaoui/ArchI0/README.md

 * Installation :

 `
-You can install 20 apps using yaout ( from AUR ) and 70 using pacman ( total of 90 )
+You can install 20 apps using yaourt ( from AUR ) and 70 using pacman ( total of 90 )
 `

 ## Why ?